Efymer/hedgie-wealth-view/README.md

 1. Explore the counterparty map to see transaction relationships
 2. View net worth charts and portfolio diversification
 3. Search for tokens and view top holders
-4. Test the NFT gallery if you have testnet NFTs
+4. Test the NFT gallery if you have mainnet NFTs

 ### GraphQL Endpoint